 Full comparison of current supplier database with NETPositive Futures own database was completed to identify any AU suppliers not currently registered.
 All suppliers with annual spend over £100K were contacted and prompted to register with NETPositive Futures.
-Contracts advertised on our e-tender system also now contain wording detailing an expectation from the University that successful suppliers should register with NETPositive Futures, in order to increase uptake within our supply base.
-The engagement with NETPositive Futures is an ongoing task and has been included in our goals for 2022-23.
+An opportunity arose to appoint a Finance Graduate Trainee, with the specific role of improving supplier engagement with NETPositive Futures.
+The employee was appointed in October 2023 and our amended goal for the next 12 months will include contacting our entire supplier database to promote NETPositive Futures.